 The Local History File, located in the Grosvenor Room at the Central Library, is the B&ECPL's most comprehensive resource on Buffalo's history.
 It consists of index cards with citations to articles and books about Buffalo and Erie County topics.
 The Richardson Olmsted Complex is featured.
 The Special Collections Division maintains and preserves the rare, unique, and locally significant holdings of the Buffalo and Erie County Public Library System

-To see if yiur ancestors records are available you can request a FREE name verification of the record: you recieve a YES/NO answer as being listed in our databases (These names are totally different than the NYCRR Roster names on www.freepages.genealogigy.rootsweb.ancestry.com/~sponholz/railroad.html Jim Sponholz's site!)
-If YES: Would also be told the number of cards attached to the employee and how many backside copies would be available for a total black & white copy cost AND what a colored copy cost would amount to.
+To see if your ancestors records are available you can request a FREE name verification of the record: you will receive a YES/NO answer as being listed in our databases.
+If YES: You would also be told the number of cards attached to the employee and how many backside copies would be available for a total black & white copy cost AND what a colored copy cost would amount to.
 (LIMIT of 10 names per month)

 A small but dynamic museum interpreting Buffalo and WNY’s steelmaking history

-Not a genealogical org but co-located in the HDC with BIGS.
-For those who share an interest in minerals, fossils, rockhounding, geosciences, and the lapidary arts. .
+Not a genealogical organization, but co-located in the HDC with BIGS.
+For those who share an interest in minerals, fossils, rockhounding, geosciences, and the lapidary arts.